Aloshi/EmulationStation/THEMES.md

 	- Path to a truetype font (.ttf).
 * `fontSize` - type: FLOAT.
 	- Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
-* `center` - type: BOOLEAN.
+* `alignment` - type: STRING.
-	- If true, center the text on the x-axis.
+	- Valid values are "left", "center", or "right".
+Controls alignment on the X axis.

 #### textlist